saucelabs/sauce-docs/docs/dev/cli/saucectl/run.md

 <div className="cli-desc">
 <p><small>| OPTIONAL | LIST |</small></p>

-Keywords that may help you distinguish the test in Sauce Labs, and also helps you apply filters to easily isolate tests based on metrics that are meaningful to you.
+Keywords that may help you distinguish the test in Sauce Labs, and also help you apply filters to easily isolate tests based on metrics that are meaningful to you.

 ```bash
 saucectl run --tags e2e,team2